Wilhelm Reich: Childhood

-Reich was born the first of two sons to Leon Reich, a farmer, and his wife Cäcilie (née Roniger) in Dobzau, Galicia, then part of Austria-Hungary, now in Ukraine.
+Reich was born the first of two sons to Leon Reich, a farmer, and his wife Cäcilie (née Roniger) in Dobzau, Galicia, then part of Austria-Hungary, now in Ukraine, into a Jewish family.
 Wilhelm Reich's parents were married by Rabbi Schmelkes on June 4, 1895.
-Baby Wilhelm was circumcised four days after his birth.
-There was a sister too, born one year after Reich, but she died in infancy.
-Shortly after his birth the family moved to Jujinetz, a village in Bukovina, where his father ran a cattle farm leased by his mother's uncle, Josef Blum.
+Wilhelm was circumcised four days after his birth.
+He had a sister, born one year after Reich, but she died in infancy.
+Shortly after his birth, the family moved to Jujinetz, a village in Bukovina, where his father ran a cattle farm leased by his mother's uncle, Josef Blum.

-His father was described as a jealous man.
-Both parents were Jewish, but decided against raising the boys as practicing Jews.
-Reich and his brother, Robert, were brought up to speak only German, were punished for using Yiddish expressions and forbidden from playing with the local Yiddish-speaking children.

 Death of parents

 Reich was taught at home until he was 12, when his mother was discovered having an affair with his live-in tutor.
 Reich wrote about the affair in 1920 in his first published paper, "Über einen Fall von Durchbruch der Inzestschranke" ("About a Case of Breaching the Incest Taboo"), presented in the third person as though about a patient.
 He wrote that he would follow his mother when she went to the tutor's bedroom at night, feeling ashamed and jealous, and wondering if they would kill him if they found out that he knew.
 He briefly thought of forcing her to have sex with him on the threat of telling his father.
 In the end, he did tell his father, and after a protracted period of beatings, his mother committed suicide on October 1, 1910, for which Reich blamed himself.